kpthedev/stable-karlo/README.md

 ```
 This should open the webUI in your browser automatically.

 > The very first time you run the app, it will download the models from Huggingface.
-This may take a while, depending on your internet speed—the models are around 18G total.
+This may take a while, depending on your internet speed—the models are around 18GB total.

-### VRAM Requirements
+### Memory Requirements
-The Karlo model requires a moderate amount of VRAM; however, the Stable Diffusion Upscaler requires a significant amount of GPU memory.
-In the Upscaler settings, there are two methods of lowering VRAM requirements:
+The Karlo model by itself requires a small amount of GPU memory (~8GB).
+However, the Stable Diffusion Upscaler requires significantly more VRAM.
+In the Upscaler settings, there are two methods of lowering the VRAM requirements:

-* The first, is to downscale the Karlo image (256x256 pixels) that is fed into the upscaler.
+* The first, is to downscale the Karlo image (originally 256x256 pixels) that is fed into the upscaler.
 * The other is using xformers (which requires a working xformers installation).

 ## License